Reienn/game-app/README.md

 # Real-time multiplayer guessing game

-Real-time multiplayer guessing game built with MEAN stack and Web Sockets.
+Real-time multiplayer guessing game built with MEAN stack and Web Sockets.<br>
+User can join existing gameplays or add a new one.
+The gameplay starts when minimum two players join.<br>
+The active player shows the word by creating a picture from draggable SVG symbols, other players write answers using real-time chat.

 ## Getting started